Data Center Site Selection Explained

 Things to Consider During Data Center Site Selection

 Once you find an available plot of land within your allocated budget, the potential location must go through a thorough evaluation.
-Below is a close look at everything you must consider when assessing a potential site for data center construction.
+Below is a detailed examination of everything you must consider when assessing a potential site for data center construction.

 Power Availability and Cost